google/flatbuffers/docs/source/Compiler.md

     to the reflection/reflection.fbs schema.
 Loading this binary file is the basis for reflection functionality.

+-   `--bfbs-comments`: Add doc comments to the binary schema files.

 -   `--conform FILE` : Specify a schema the following schemas should be an evolution of.
 Gives errors if not.
 Useful to check if schema modifications don't break schema evolution rules.